marcharaoui/Kata/README.md

 ## How to use
 This is a Python package that has the following scripts:
 - **main.py:** This script is the main script, it takes an input dataset and will output the final result.
 To do so, it uses the other scripts,
-- **analyser.py:** This script takes a single number and analyses it,
-- **converter.py:** This script takes a numbers' analysis and outputs the corresponding string values,
+- **convert_data.py:** This script takes a number, analyses it and outputs the corresponding string values,
 - **check_data.py:** This script checks if the dataset has the right structure and types.
 It needs to be a list of ints.